 Quiet Beaches in Goa

-Beach hopping is mandate when in Goa.
+Beach hopping under the Sun and Sea is a mandate when in Goa.
 There is an inexplicable thrill when you are chasing that perfect sandy stretch of coastline, competing with receding sun and trying to get better with Google map!
 Finding a quaint little beach is one of the most beautiful thing to do in Goa, just as much as partying hard all night at Baga!

 By day, it is becoming hard to find a quiet beach in Goa.
 General rule of thumb is the further you go from Baga and Calangute, the better your chances are of being close to a calm beach.
 Ashwem and Morjim in North are generally quiet with decent tourist infrastructure close by.
 In south Goa, I loved Colva beach.
 Cola and Patnem are nice beaches too with small beach shacks coming up to accommodate tourists.